wattrg/afmc2024_presentation/main.typ

         [
           == #box(height: 0.8em, image("sycl.png"))
             #set text(size: 10pt)
-            - Abstraction for heterogeneous programming in C++
+            - Provides an abstraction for heterogeneous programming in C++
             - Implemented by various compilers (e.g. OneAPI by Intel)
             - Runs on any (supported) accelerator
         ]